 An important part of developing our local Torfaen economy and people is supporting enterprise and new business start ups.
 Whether it's facilitating your ideas, providing support for young budding entrepreneurs or our commitment to helping you develop your existing business, we are here to help you.

-Here you can find out about our Enterprise Facilitation service.
-This provides free, confidential advice to anyone looking to set up a business or enterprise in the borough or any business in the area that needs help in overcoming any hurdles they may have.
+We can provide free, confidential advice to anyone looking to set up a business or enterprise in the borough.

 Torfaen Economy & Enterprise and Gateway Credit Union are working together to offer sole traders in Torfaen a Business Start-up Loan.
 Discover more about how we can help you with this.

 You can also read more about the Young Enterprise programme, the UK's leading enterprise education charity which aims to empower the next generation with the confidence to succeed in a rapidly changing global economy.

 For anyone looking to trial, establish or expand their retail business, then take a look at the great opportunities at Pontypool Markets, including the Victorian Market Hall that has received over £2m of invetsment in the last few years and is now home to the thriving Indoor Market.

 You can also find out more about the Rural Development Plan and our local CreaTe Local Action Group which supports businesses, community groups and enterprises to develop innovative projects to help create social and economic benefits to Torfaen's rural wards